lsst-tstn/tstn-008/ats_deployment_guide.rst

 Read/Write Network Shared Variables Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This tool allows to other simulators writing and reading data from network shared variables using a TCP custom protocol The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/readvariables
+This tool allows reading and writing data from network shared variables to other simulators using a TCP based custom protocol.
+The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/readvariables
 Follow next steps to deploy this software